 Their ground beef burritos are massive and filling, making it a great value.
 Cha Cha Cha’s stews are another popular choice.
-The caldillo (beef) and the cerdo con salsa verde (pork) are slow cooked and tender.
+The caldillo (beef) and the cerdo con salsa verde (pork) are slow-cooked and tender.
 Cha Cha Cha also brings the X-factor – one of the cheapest places for pitchers of margaritas I have found to date.
-At $40 I consider it a steal in Singapore other than the happy hour deal at Cafe Iguana.
+At S$40 I consider it a steal in Singapore other than the happy hour deal at Cafe Iguana.

 Located directly next door to Cha Cha Cha in Holland Village, El Patio is another popular Mexican option for Holland Village residents and Mexican enthusiasts alike.
-The brightly colored tables and vibrant interior decor is extremely eye catching and inviting.
-The prices here are a touch higher than its low key neighbor, but the food is equally as authentic.
+The brightly coloured tables and vibrant interior decor is extremely eye-catching and inviting.
+The prices here are a touch higher than its low key neighbour, but the food is equally as authentic.

-While all the places on this list are pretty casual, with the exception of El Mero Mero, Margarita’s is a favorite spot for young families.
-It’s kid tested, mother approved as they say.
+While all the places on this list are pretty casual, with the exception of El Mero Mero, Margarita’s is a favourite spot for young families.
+It’s kid-tested, mother-approved as they say.

-The prime location right off of Beach Road make Piedra Negra one of my favorite Mexican places to chill out at on the weekend.
-The menu choices here are not my favorite from this list of best Mexican restaurants in Singapore (I take away points for any Mexican restaurant that serves burgers and fries), but what gives Piedra Negra a spot on this list is the made-at-your-table fresh guacamole, yummy margaritas and its vibrant, buzzing atmosphere.
+The prime location right off of Beach Road makes Piedra Negra one of my favourite Mexican places to chill out at on the weekend.
+The menu choices here are not my favourite from this list of best Mexican restaurants in Singapore (I take away points for any Mexican restaurant that serves burgers and fries), but what gives Piedra Negra a spot on this list is the made-at-your-table fresh guacamole, yummy margaritas and its vibrant, buzzing atmosphere.

-I love the simplicity of the 4 step menu: choose your main, choose your meat, pick your salsa and your additions.
+I love the simplicity of the four-step menu: choose your main, choose your meat, pick your salsa and your additions.
 The service is fast and the food is good.
-It’s one of my favorite spots for a working lunch (free wifi) or enjoying a few drinks and tacos on the river during happy hour.
+It’s one of my favourite spots for a working lunch (free wifi) or enjoying a few drinks and tacos on the river during happy hour.

-Still trying to fill the Chipotle burrito sized hole in my heart, I came here for an enjoyable rotation of create your own burritos, burrito bowls, salads and tacos, depending on my mood.
+Still trying to fill the Chipotle burrito-sized hole in my heart, I came here for an enjoyable rotation of creating your own burritos, burrito bowls, salads and tacos, depending on my mood.